 National September 11 Memorial Museum

 The 9/11 Memorial Museum opened to the public on May 21, 2014.
 The museum collection includes more than 23,000 images, 500 hours of video, and 10,000 artifacts.
-The atrium entrance to the 9/11 Memorial Museum houses two tridents from the steel facade of WTC 1 (the North Tower), which you can see without paying museum admission.
+The atrium entrance to the 9/11 Memorial Museum houses two tridents from the steel facade of WTC 1 (the North Tower) that you can see without paying museum admission.

 Rebirth at Ground Zero, an immersive film that follows the rise of the new World Trade Center, also has a permanent home at the museum.

 Visitors spend an average of two hours at the museum.
 Family members of victims enter for free, while visitors can pre-order tickets online or buy them onsite.